liquibase/gradle-liquibase-plugin/doc/examples.md

    and not an array.

 3. The methods in each activity block are meant to be pass-throughs to Liquibase.
-Any valid Liquibase command parameter is a legal method here.
-The command parameters are parameters in the Liquibase documentation that start with a `--` such as `--difftypes` or `--logLevel`.
+Any valid Liquibase command parameter or global parameter is a legal method here.
+The parameters are parameters in the Liquibase documentation that start with a `--` such as `--difftypes` or `--log-level`.
 For example, if you wanted to increase the log level, you could add `logLevel 'debug'` to the activity.
+Remember that kebab-case arguments from the documentation become camelCase in the plugin.

-4. In addition to the command pass-through methods of an activity, there is a `changeLogParameters` method.
+4. In addition to the command pass-through methods of an activity, there is a `changelogParameters` method.
 This method takes a map, and is used to set up token substitution in the changeLogs.
    See the Liquibase documentation for more details on token substitution.

-5. Some Liquibase commands like `tag` and `rollback` require a value, in this case a tag name.
-   Since the value will likely change from run to run, the command value is not configured in the `liquibase` block.
-To supply a command value, add `-PliquibaseCommandValue=<value>` to the gradle command.

 Here are a few examples of `liquibase` blocks in the build.gradle file.